-Under Topic 326, expected credit losses are recorded and reduced from the amortized cost of the held-to-maturity securities.
+Under ASC Topic 326, expected credit losses are recorded and reduced from the amortized cost of the held-to-maturity securities.
 Expected credit losses for long-term investments are calculated using a probability of default method.
 Credit losses are recorded within "Selling, general & administrative expenses" in the condensed consolidated statements of operations when an event or circumstance indicates a decline in value has occurred.
-Allowance for credit losses was \$113 as of June 30, 2024 and \$126 as of March 31, 2024.
-See "Recent accounting pronouncements adopted" section below for information pertaining to the adoption of ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
+Allowance for credit losses was \$117 as of September 30, 2024 and \$126 as of March 31, 2024.